-LNG Canada is a joint venture company comprised of four global energy companies with substantial experience in liquefied natural gas (LNG) – Shell, PetroChina, KOGAS and Mitsubishi Corporation.
+LNG Canada is a joint venture company comprised of five global energy companies with substantial experience in liquefied natural gas (LNG) – Shell, PETRONAS, PetroChina, Mitsubishi Corporation and KOGAS.
 Together, we are proposing to design, build and operate an LNG export terminal in Kitimat, British Columbia.

 At the outset of LNG Canada’s planning we asked ourselves three questions: